SwJay/TinyDashboard/README.md

 # TinyDashboard
 Frontend for a big data project in class.
+View this dashboard [here](http://www.virgilsun.com/TinyDashboard/dist).

 > A Vue.js project